The rare decays $h^0\rightarrow Z\gamma,V Z$ in the NB-LSSM: Discussion and conclusion

-As the SM-like Higgs boson mass satisfies $3\sigma$ experimental limits and the Higgs signal strengths $\mu_{\gamma\gamma, WW^*, ZZ^*, b\bar{b}, \tau\bar{\tau},Z\gamma}$ all satisfy $2\sigma$ experimental limits, we select the reasonable range for the freedom parameters after analyzing the scatter points.
-There is a certain distribution pattern among especially parameters $v_S$, $\lambda$, $\kappa$ and $\lambda_2$ shown by FIG.\ref{fig3}(e) and (f), in which the value of $|\kappa|$ is larger, the corresponding parameter space range of $\frac{\lambda*v_S}{\sqrt{2}}$ is larger.
-Additionally, we further discuss the one-dimensional curve graph to analyze the variation of signal strengths with parameters clearly.
-We find that the large $\tan\beta$, $\kappa$, $\lambda_2$, small $\tan\beta'$, $v_S$, $\lambda$, $T_{\lambda}$, $T_{\kappa}$, $T_{\lambda_2}$ have large NP impacts on the results.
-When $\lambda_2(T_{\lambda})$ is small(large), $T_{\lambda_2}(T_{\kappa})$ changes to a insensitive parameter and mildly influences the numerical results.
-Meanwhile, the Higgs signal strengths of $h^0\rightarrow Z\gamma,V Z$ in the NB-LSSM display a deviation about $15\%$ from the SM.
-The results of this work can provide a reference for probing NP beyond SM.
-With the continuous optimization of high-precision Higgs property measurements, current and future high-energy collider experiments provide us more opportunities to explore NP beyond SM.
+Requiring the SM-like Higgs mass lies within the $3\sigma$ experimental interval and that the Higgs signal strengths $\mu_{\gamma\gamma, WW^*, ZZ^*, b\bar{b}, \tau\bar{\tau},Z\gamma}^{ggF}$ all satisfy $2\sigma$ experimental bounds, we identify the viable parameter region after analyzing the scatter points.
+In particular, there is a certain correlation patterns among parameters $v_S$, $\lambda$, $\kappa$ and $\lambda_2$ shown by Fig.\ref{fig3}(d) and (e), which are tightly constrained by the Higgs measurements and strongly affect the numerical results.
+Additionally, we further perform one-dimensional scans to illustrate the dependence of signal strengths on parameters.
+We find that large $\tan\beta$, $\kappa$, $\lambda_2$, together with small $\tan\beta'$, $v_S$, $\lambda$, $T_{\lambda}$, $T_{\kappa}$, $T_{\lambda_2}$, can induce relatively large NP impacts on the results.
+When $\lambda_2(T_{\lambda})$ is large(small), $T_{\lambda_2}(T_{\kappa})$ becomes relatively sensitive and obviously influences the numerical results.
+Overall, the Higgs signal strengths of $h^0\rightarrow Z\gamma,V Z$ in the NB-LSSM can deviate by about $10\%$ from the SM.
+The results presented here provide a complementary probe for researching NP beyond SM through rare Higgs decays.
+With the continuous optimization of high-precision Higgs property measurements, rare decays such as $h^0\rightarrow Z\gamma,V Z$ will become increasingly sensitive probes of this scenario.